okeeffed/cheat-sheets/Drupal/Drupal-8-Theming.md

 ### Confirmation that it is working

 Navigate to `Structure > Block` layout (admin/structure/block) to confirm that Drupal is now using your regions.
+Region names shown in block layout UI.